dotpep/python-sample-space/Meta_Back-End_Developer_coursera/Programming_in_Python/week1/py_notes_week1.md

 # Concatenation
 a = "my favorite food is "
 b = "mashed potatoes"
-# You then print these strings together with this line:
+# You then print these strings together with self line:
 # is called Concatenation
 print(a + b)
 > my favorite food is mashed potatoes